The Interpretability Diaries — Part I

 Next: Deleting Paris from a Language Model — a single weight matrix, surgically edited to delete one learned fact, with a receipt.

-How the Kimi-K2 vindex was built — dogfooding the stack
+How the Kimi-K2 vIndex was built — dogfooding the stack

-April 23, 2026 — building the Kimi-K2 vindex is the first time we’ve used our own Divinci LarQL-as-a-service alongside the raw CLI.
+April 23, 2026 — building the Kimi-K2 vIndex is the first time we’ve used our own Divinci LarQL-as-a-service alongside the raw CLI.
 Each step produces an artifact the next step consumes.

 Step 1 — LarQL CLI on Modal H100 (build the artifact):